Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nicholas Castellanos and the Philadelphia Phillies will play Ronald Acuna Jr. and the Atlanta Braves on Thursday at Truist Park, at 7:20 PM ET.
+Taijuan Walker gets the nod on the mound for the Philadelphia Phillies looking to take down Ronald Acuna Jr. and the Atlanta Braves on Friday at 7:20 PM ET.

-The Phillies are -115 moneyline favorites in this matchup with the Braves (-105).
-Philadelphia is the favorite on the run line (-1.5).
-The matchup's total is set at 9 runs.
+The Phillies are listed as +125 moneyline underdogs for this matchup against the Braves (-150).
+The over/under for the matchup has been listed at 9.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.